backdrop-contrib/pathauto/README.txt

 **Notices:
 Pathauto just adds URL aliases to content, users, and taxonomy terms.
-Because it's an alias, the standard Drupal URL (for example node/123 or taxonomy/term/1) will still function as normal.
-If you have external links to your site pointing to standard Drupal URLs, or hardcoded links in a module, template, content or menu which point to standard Drupal URLs it will bypass the alias set by Pathauto.
+Because it's an alias, the standard Backdrop URL (for example node/123 or taxonomy/term/1) will still function as normal.
+If you have external links to your site pointing to standard Backdrop URLs, or hardcoded links in a module, template, content or menu which point to standard Backdrop URLs it will bypass the alias set by Pathauto.

 There are reasons you might not want two URLs for the same content on your